anchore/webinar-demo/monitoring/README.md

 ![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXdleqhtTVZ5y-VZhAWpk1cPY3Bx4xZDVylHnKKaeNAWh8BG54_jA7551aLsrf8Z3Z1vOf24t_MjunuNvP486Z5Vh4ne-njdAbOR5iD4BFSQMO5Y5fdElmXt5Saoq0iy3U7IUSsNeCzVHRz2Z5Rtur2uF8RV?key=yhcfB7su20ibDNRSMmeo7A)

-5. \*\*Offsite Only - Not for Public Repo\*\*Can you describe/draw what this would look like if the deployment had 2 analyzers and 1 image was added for analysis, taking 3mins to process.
+5. Summit Question 2: Can you describe/draw what this would look like if the deployment had 2 analyzers and 1 image was added for analysis, taking 3mins to process.

-\
-\

 ## What is Grafana?

-You may be aware of Grafana, or have least heard of it.
-It is a separate tool to Prometheus, but they work seamlessly together to create visualizations and dashboards of metrics stored in Prometheus by consuming the data that Prometheus stores.
+You may be aware of Grafana, or have at least heard of it.
+It is a separate tool from Prometheus, but they work seamlessly together to create visualizations and dashboards of metrics stored in Prometheus by consuming the data that Prometheus stores.
 Grafana queries the Prometheus database to retrieve the metrics you want to visualize.
-It is an open-source platform used for this purpose and offers an intuitive interface for designing these custom dashboards, graphs, and visualizations.
+It is an open-source platform used for this purpose and offers an intuitive interface for designing custom dashboards, graphs, and visualizations.

 ## Lab Exercise 4: Enabling Grafana in Existing Compose Deployment

 1. Add the snippet below to the volumes section at the top of your docker-compose.yaml.
 This will create and mount an external volume for grafana.

-\

       grafana-db-volume: